Sialitech/label-siali/docs/source/guide/stats.md

 - For paragraphs of dialogue annotations, the span is defined by the `startOffset` and `endOffset` keys.

 #### Intersection over union with other metrics
 The IoU metric can be combined with other metrics.
-Several metrics in Label Studio Enterprise use IoU to establish initial agreement across annotations, then computes the [precision](#precision-example), [recall](#recall-example), or [F1-score](#f1-score-example) for the IoU values above a specific threshold.
+Several metrics in Siali Label Enterprise use IoU to establish initial agreement across annotations, then computes the [precision](#precision-example), [recall](#recall-example), or [F1-score](#f1-score-example) for the IoU values above a specific threshold.
 Text IoU can also include the [edit distance algorithm](#edit-distance-algorithm-example).

 ### Intersection over union with threshold